Top Threats Working Group

 Top Threats Co-chairs

-Jon-Michael C. Brook has 20 years of experience in CyberSecurity.
+Jon-Michael C. Brook, Principal at Guide Holdings, has 20 years of experience in CyberSecurity.
 He holds a BS-CEN from the University of Florida and an MBA from the University of South Florida.
 He obtained a number of industry certifications, including the CISSP and CCSK, holds patents & trade secrets in intrusion detection, enterprise network controls, cross domain security and semantic data redaction, and has a special interest in privacy.

 Jon-Michael has contributed to a number of CSA projects over the years and currently co-chairs the CSA Top Threats Working Group.